asaadkhan21/Video_Classificatioon_CNN_RNN/README.md

 # Video_Classification_USING_CNN_RNN
-Building a Hybrid CNN_RNN model using attention mechanism
+A Hybrid CNN_RNN Model Using Attention Mechanism